About the author

 Costume designer

 The costume designer is the head of the wardrobe department.
-In collaboration with the director, they craft the creative drive behind all clothing that the audience sees on screen.
+Working closely with the director, production designer, and DP, they develop a wardrobe plan that enhances story and tone.

 Wardrobe supervisor